Building a bridge from community to clinic.

-Rehab Without Walls neurorehab in specially equipped outpatient clinics in four states.
-Outpatient therapy is often a great fit for children and adults who have ongoing neurological conditions, as well as patients who need additional therapy after treatment in a more intensive setting.
+Rehab Without Walls neuro rehab has specially equipped outpatient clinics in six states.
+Outpatient therapy is often a great fit for children and adults who have ongoing neurological and complex orthopedic conditions, as well as patients who need additional therapy after treatment in a more intensive setting.

 When is outpatient neuro therapy the right fit?